openstack-archive/python-redfish/doc/source/installation.rst

 Using deb package
 -----------------

-This installation in yet possible due to missing deb package dependencies.
+This installation in not yet possible due to missing deb package dependencies.
 We are working on it.

 In the meantime we recommend to use `Using pip`_ or `Using pip and virtualenv`_.